IPBES-Data/IPBES_BBA_Ch4_Snowball_Pilot_1/README.md

 - [x] `snowball.html` report created and data files and figures created

 ### TODO

 - [ ] What to do with the reports?
+  - [ ] extracting references manually?
+  - [ ] extracting all links to websites?

+It is not possible to identify papers citing the report, unless the report is in the database, i.e. for the moment OpenAlex, which they are not.